Olivér Horváth

-Olivér Milán Horváth (born 18 July 2000) is a Hungarian footballer who plays as a winger for Budafok.
+Olivér Milán Horváth (born 18 July 2000) is a Hungarian footballer who plays as a winger for Nemzeti Bajnokság III club Dorog.

 Career

 On 1 September 2020, Horváth returned to Hungary from the Netherlands, where he signed with MTK Budapest FC.
-However, due to the rules, he couldn't be registered for MTK and for that reason, he was immediately loaned out to Szombathelyi Haladás for the 2020–21 season.
+However, due to the rules, he could not be registered for MTK and for that reason, he was immediately loaned out to Szombathelyi Haladás for the 2020–21 season.

 In February 2021, he moved to Győri ETO FC.
 Five months later, in July 2021, Horváth joined III.
 Kerületi TVE.